Crumplin History, Family Crest & Coats of Arms

 The surname Crumplin was first found in Herefordshire, where "Thomas Crump was mayor of Hereford in 1610.
 The Crumps are also established in Gloucestershire, Worcestershire, and Monmouthshire, and further reference to them will be found under one or more of those counties."

 Looking back further, researchers found entries in the Hundredorum Rolls of 1273 with early spellings of the family: Richard le Crumppe, Salop (Shropshire); and Constancia Crompe, Oxfordshire.

 "The surname is well known in the United States.
 Bridget Crompe emigrated to Virginia in 1635, and Thomas Crompe was already settled there in 1634."

 Early History of the Crumplin family

-Another 216 words (15 lines of text) covering the years 1176, 1273, 1564, 1711 and 1800 are included under the topic Early Crumplin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crumplin research.
+Another 95 words (7 lines of text) covering the years 1176, 1273, 1564, 1382, 1711 and 1800 are included under the topic Early Crumplin History in all our PDF Extended History products and printed products wherever possible.